Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing beginners and how to fix them.

 A Lifelong Composter Speculates About Worm Composting

-The New Worm Bin
+My First Worm Bin

-My brother took an 18-20 gallon plastic tote with a lid (like this one), drilled 2 holes per side, and called it a worm bin.
-Man, I’m glad we didn’t have to do that for ourselves, LOL!
+Worm bins can be built from a variety of materials or containers.
+However, my brother took an 18 gallon plastic tote with a lid (like this one), drilled 2 holes per side, and called it a worm bin.
+Man, I’m glad I didn’t have to do that myself, LOL!

-Filling the Container
+Filling the Worm Bin Container

 You don’t want it dripping wet, but if the newspaper/cardboard isn’t moistened enough, it will wick moisture from everything around it, including the poor wormies, which could become dehydrated and in extreme cases, die.
 No pressure!

-Worms can eat most fruit and vegetable scraps, egg shells, and coffee grounds; they don’t prefer citrus fruit, onions, or hot peppers.
+Worms can eat most fruit and vegetable scraps, egg shells, and coffee grounds.
+They don’t prefer citrus fruit, onions, or hot peppers.